rvesse/airline/docs/guide/practise/prompts.md

 ### Prompting for an Option

 The `prompt.promptForOption()` method reads a line of input and attempts to match that to one of the configured options using the configured option matcher.
-This can allow for matching values using custom logic, allowing the user to select options by numeric index etc.
+This can allow for matching values using custom logic, allowing the user to select options by numeric index etc.  See the section on Option Matching later on this page for more detail on this.

 This method takes a `boolean` parameter indicating whether the method calls `promptForLine()` or `promptForSecure()` prior to attempting to match the input to an option.
 The type returned from this method will be the type parameter used for the prompt and the configured options.